Almir28/AI-Generator-Image/README.md

 ## Project Description (English)

-AI Generator Image is a SwiftUI application for generating images using artificial intelligence.
+AI Generator Image is an application for generating images using artificial intelligence.
 Users can select various image styles and input text prompts to create unique artistic works.

 ### Features
 - Intuitive user interface with a welcome screen